davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the RX back end:

 fast_interrupt
-  ``fast_interrupt`` function attribute, RX
-  Use this attribute on the RX port to indicate that the specified function is a fast interrupt handler.
+  ``fast_interrupt`` function attribute, RXUse this attribute on the RX port to indicate that the specified function is a fast interrupt handler.
 This is just like the ``interrupt`` attribute, except that ``freit`` is used to return instead of ``reit``.

 interrupt
-  ``interrupt`` function attribute, RX
-  Use this attribute to indicate that the specified function is an interrupt handler.
+  ``interrupt`` function attribute, RXUse this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.